-- Satisfactory student and instructor evaluation of course outcomes including attending at least 125 hours of public health and rehabilitation experiences.
-This includes demonstration of professional communication with all health professionals, colleagues and instructor. - Satisfactory student led postpartum home visit. - 75% on the final health teaching assignment including assessment, planning, and evaluation. - A satisfactory reflective professional journal analyzing the process of developing partnerships with clients, families, groups and schools in public health nursing practice.
+- Satisfactory student participation in a postpartum home visit - Satisfactory follow-through with a postpartum family - Satisfactory implementation of one health teaching session and teaching plan which includes: goals, objectives, teaching strategies and evaluation. - A satisfactory reflective professional journal analyzing the process of developing partnerships with clients, public health nurses, families, groups and schools in public health nursing practice.
 The journal will also include an analysis of the process of developing knowledge, skills and attitudes in this context of practice. - Satisfactory collaboration in the planning of and active participation in seminars and debriefing sessions.